mtn/tournament-results/README.md

 # tournament-results

-A Udacity FSND project.
-Tests were provided.
+A Udacity FSND project, Tournament Results.
+Simple database setup to track swiss-style tournament.
+Tests and docstrings were provided.